A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - The plot, backstory, color text, floor plans, maps, images and most tactics requires the original scenario.
   - Creatures, hazards, items, poisons, adjustments, etc. that exist in second edition are usually linked to the relevant entry in [Archives of Nethys - second edition](https://2e.aonprd.com/).
   - Unique and missing 2E creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON, PDF and PNG files are in the statblocks directory so that you can use or update them for your own campaign as required.
 In some instances there are several variants available.
-  - If you find an issue, error or omission, have a suggestion for improvement, or a better version of something, then create a pull request.
+  - If you find an issue, error or omission, have a suggestion for improvement, or a better version of something, then post on the [discord server](https://discord.gg/UQ8UD3H) or create a pull request.
 This is a community project and we welcome and rely on community contributions.

 ## General GM information